cs50nestm/cs50labs/bubblesort/README.md

 {% spoiler "Hint" %}

 You may want to include a counter for the amount of swaps made.
-You can initialize the counter to 0 every time you complete the inner `for` loop.
-If before starting a new iteration of the outer loop,   `counter == 0`, then the array is sorted, however if `counter > 0`, then more passthroughs are needed to sort the array.
-Now we only decide at the end of every passthrough whether more passthroughs are necessary!
+You can reset the counter to 0 just before you execute the inner `for` loop.
+After the inner loop is finished, check to see if `counter == 0`.
+If this is true there are no more swaps to be made and you can execute the `break` statement, which will terminate the outer loop.

 {% endspoiler %}